Martin Kruskal Prize (SIAG/Nonlinear Waves and Coherent Structures)

 Notification of Award

 Upon approval by the SIAM VP, the SIAG/NWCS Chair or his/her designee will notify the award winner within two weeks of approval, and no later than about 5 months prior to the award date.
-An invitation will be extended to the recipient to attend the award ceremony to receive the award and to present the paper in a plenary lecture, as described below.
+An invitation will be extended to the recipient to attend the award ceremony to receive the award and to present a plenary lecture, as described below.

 Description of the Award